Saint Peter as 'Sympresbyteros': Mimetic Desire, Discipleship, and Education

 This paper investigates the relationship between Christian discipleship and education through the lens of Girard’s “mimetic desire,” and how 1 Pet 5:1–5 (especially the hapax συμπρεσβύτερος/sympresbyteros) can be informed by this pedagogical concept.
 Going beyond mere mimēsis and the imitation of surface-level actions, “mimetic desire” penetrates deeper in understanding how modeled behaviors and desires—whether positive or negative—affect the desires and motivations of others.

 This article is important for ministry as pastors/Christian educators should faithfully model the gospel externally and internally so their congregants/students may learn to live as good citizens worthy of the gospel of Christ (Phil 1:27).
 Parents will also benefit from having read this paper in seeing how their actions and motivations are synergystically formative for the behaviors and motivations within their children.

-The following have contributed to this page: Gregory Lamb
+The following have contributed to this page: Rev. Gregory Earl Lamb

 In partnership with: